sokorototo/pinokkio/README.md

 ## `pinokkio`: A minimal, single-threaded async runtime.

-Basically one step above `pollster`, as it allows spawning tasks _and_ blocking the current thread.
+Basically one step above `pollster`, as it allows spawning tasks.
 Currently for purely educational purposes. `wasm-bindgen` compatibility is WIP.

 ### 🧪 Sample Usage: